LeibnizDSMZ/knAcr/README.md

 ---

-This project acts as a registry for biological resource centers (BRC) used acronyms.
+This project serves as a registry for acronyms used by biological resource centers (BRCs).

 ## Requirements (development)